Nandha0310/SOAP-based-Web-Application/README.txt

 Jaxb2 plugin in pom.xml will create Java classes needed by the server side.
 Then maven will be able to create the executable jar file.

-Application.java can be used the deploy the website on localhost:8080, otherwise command line is an option.
+Application.java can be used to run and deploy the website on localhost:8080, otherwise command line is an option.

 ------------------------------------------------------------------------------------------------------------------------
 default admin for login: